zacs/rtsp2icecast/README.md

 # rtsp2icecast

 A simple Docker container to stream audio from an RTSP stream to Icecast using FFmpeg.

+Based on [rtsp2mjpg](https://github.com/eroji/rtsp2mjpg) by @eroji.

 ### Environment Variables